Skip to main content

 collateral

 Symbiotic allows collateral tokens to be deposited into vaults, which delegate collateral to operators across Symbiotic networks.
-Vaults define acceptable collateral and it's Burner (if the vault supports slashing) and networks need to accept these and other vault terms such as slashing limits to receive rewards (these processes are described in detail in the Vault section).
+Vaults define acceptable collateral and its Burner (if the vault supports slashing), and networks need to accept these and other vault terms such as slashing limits to receive a stake (these processes are described in detail in the Vault section).

 collateral-example